phetsims/geometric-optics/doc/model.md

 **Optic**: an optical element or optical component in an optical instrument or system

+**Optical Axis:** The straight horizontal line passing through the center of curvature and pole of an optical element.
+It is also called the "principal axis".

+**Object:**  Anything that can be viewed.
+Since this term conflicts with JavaScript's `Object` type, we use **Optical Object** in the code.

+**Image:** The likeness of an object produced at a point in space by an optic.
+Since this term conflicts with `SCENERY/Image`, we use the term **Optical Image** in the code.

+**Real image:** An image for which light rays physically intersect at the image location.

+**Virtual Image:** An image for which light rays do not physically intersect at the image point but appears to diverge from that point.

+**Screen**: Light is projected onto a screen.
+Since this term conflicts with `SCENERY/Screen`, we use **ProjectorScreen** throughout the code.

+**First Principal Focus:** A beam of light incident parallel to the optical axis, after reaching the optical element, will either actually converge to or appear to diverge from a fixed point on the optical axis.
+The fixed point is called the "First Principal focus".

+**Second Principal Focus:** The point opposite to the first principal focus from the optical element.

+**distance**: In optics, a distance is always measured horizontally, and can be positive or negative.

+**height**: The height in optics is always measured from the optical axis.
+A positive (negative) height indicates the object is above (below) the optical axis.

+**Guide:** This is a representation invented by PhET, used in the simulation to denote the bending of the light due to a lens.
+A guide is attached to the ends of the lens and can freely rotate from its fulcrum point.

 ## Optics (Lens and Mirror)

 This simulation supports two types of optics: lens (convex, concave) and mirror (convex, concave, flat).
 The lens is considered to be ideal, and free of spherical and comatic aberrations.